-Today I'll be talking about a recently opened landmark in the ol' hometown of Weymouth, MA, an establishment that brews small-batch beer and then ages it in liquor barrels, creating complex mashups and some strong-ass libations.
+Today I'll be talking about a fantastic brewery in the ol' hometown of Weymouth, MA, an establishment that brews small-batch beer and then ages it in liquor barrels, creating complex mashups and some strong-ass libations.
 It's called Barrel House Z, and its become quite a Weymouth hotspot in just half a year.
 Started by former Harpoon master brewer Russ Heissner, BHZ is all about innovation and adventurousness, creating a new Pilot Pour every week.
 He's also got a revolving door or brewers to keep the menu fresh and dynamic.

 Barrel House Z